yonalsera/ComponentCreation/doc/01-component-brainstorming/01-component-brainstorming.md

     - This component allows for adding, removing, and various sorting options within a playlist of songs.
   - **Kernel Methods**:
     - boolean isEmpty(): returns whether playlist is empty
-    - void add(): adds a song to the bottom of playlist
+    - void add(String title, String artist): adds a song to the bottom of playlist
     - T remove(String s): removes a given song from playlist and returns it
   - **Secondary Methods**:
     - void clear(): removes all songs from the playlist